jsonDoge/btc-api/README.md

 *history is not cached for 10min, because the latest candle is constantly being updated.

+Caching can be tracked using the Etag and Expire headers.

 ## Bitcoin price source

 The API uses coinAPI REST API underneath for data.